How Soon Before Your Cruise Can You Cancel Due to COVID-19 and Omicron?

 But not all cruise line policies are created equal, and some are more generous than others.
 Here is a rundown of current cancellation policies for the largest cruise lines.

 While Cruise Critic has endeavored to list cancellation policies for most major lines, be aware these can change with little to no notice.
-Always consult your preferred travel advisor or cruise line prior to cancelling any voyage so you can be informed about any applicable penalties.
+Always consult your preferred travel adviser or cruise line prior to canceling any voyage so you can be informed about any applicable penalties.

 Also be aware that not every cruise line will let you cancel for a full refund (though some do).
-Most will give you the amount you've paid, be it your deposit or your entire cruise fare, as a Future Cruise Credit, or FCC.
+Most will give you the amount you've paid, be it your deposit or your entire cruise fare, as a future cruise credit,.

 Carnival Cruise Lines